 The Bulldog’s ever-increasing size and receding snout has led to numerous health complications.
 In most cases seen today, medical intervention is required during the birthing of this breed as a result of its large skull.

 Why does the practice of dog breeding create so many inadvertent health problems?
 Through selective breeding, humans have modified size, coat, skull shape, ear type, tail carriage and other traits.
 But when looking at a variety of wild canids, and interbreeding populations of feral domestic dogs, a genetic blueprint for canids emerges: medium size, medium coat length, long tail, cone-shaped head, and upright ears.
-(For more information, see “Recovering canine health: the natural dog” by Michael W. Fox, DVM, and Deanna L. Krantz, IVC Journal, Fall 2017)
+(For more information, see “Recovering canine health: saving indigenous dogs” by Michael W. Fox, DVM, and Deanna L. Krantz, IVC Journal, Fall 2017)

 In particular, changes in skull shape toward extreme brachycephalic and dolichocephalic dogs (as well as brachycephalic cats) has destroyed the health and functionality of breeds that were once exceptional working dogs and robust pets.
 Some breeds, like English Bulldogs, have such huge heads that they are unable to normally whelp and require a C-section for each litter. his breed is also known for dysfunctional bites, severe dyspnea and cardiac anomalies.
 Others, like Collies and Shelties, can be expected to have poor dentition and significant eye defects because of their excessively narrow skulls.
 Vets and breeders need to work together responsibly to prevent these unintentional cruelties.